 Cooking a large prime rib roast can be intimidating, especially when you're making one for a lot of guests at a holiday dinner.
 Impress without the stress!
 Just make this easy recipe that will have guests coming back for seconds, thirds and even next-day leftovers.

 In Jet Tila's expert opinion, the perfect salad should have at least three of the following components: a green, grain, fruit, nut and herb.
-Also, greens, pomegranates, pears, lentils and tangerines are all considered to be lucky foods in various cultures around the world, making this one super lucky salad.
+Also, greens, pomegranates, pears, lentils and tangerines are all considered to be lucky foods in various cultures around the world, making this one fortune-filled salad.

 "My mother would cook many types of rice dishes when I was growing up.
 For holidays like Christmas Eve and New Year's Day, she would serve special renditions, like rabbit or baby goat.
 This classic chicken version is just as delicious and comforting and perfect for any occasion," chef George Mendes said about this dish.